History of Vietnam: Golden Age of Cham Civilization and wars with Angkor Empire (7th century–1203)

-Third Chinese domination (602–905 AD)
+Third Era of Northern Domination (602–AD 905)

-During the Tang dynasty, Vietnam was called Annam until 866 AD.
-With its capital around modern Bắc Ninh, Annam became a flourishing trading outpost, receiving goods from the southern seas.
+During the Tang dynasty, Vietnam was called Annam until AD 866.
+With its capital around Bắc Ninh, Annam became a flourishing trading outpost, receiving goods from the southern seas.
 The Book of the Later Han recorded that in 166 the first envoy from the Roman Empire to China arrived by this route, and merchants were soon to follow.
 The 3rd-century Tales of Wei (Weilüe) mentioned a "water route" (the Red River) from Annam into what is now southern Yunnan.
 From there, goods were taken over land to the rest of China via the regions of modern Kunming and Chengdu.
 The capital of Annam, Tống Bình or Songping (today Hanoi) was a major urbanized settlement in the southwest region of Tang Empire.
 From 858 to 864, disturbances in Annan gave Nanzhao, a Yunnan kingdom, opportunity to intervene the region, provoking local tribes to revolt against the Chinese.
 The Yunnanese and their local allies launched the Siege of Songping in early 863, defeating the Chinese, and captured the capital in three years.
 In 866, Chinese jiedushi Gao Pian recaptured the city and drove out the Nanzhao army.
 He renamed the city to Daluocheng (大羅城, Đại La thành).

 In 866, Annan was renamed Tĩnh Hải quân.
 Early in the 10th century, as China became politically fragmented, successive lords from the Khúc clan, followed by Dương Đình Nghệ, ruled Tĩnh Hải quân autonomously under the Tang title of Jiedushi (Vietnamese: Tiết Độ Sứ), (governor), but stopped short of proclaiming themselves kings.

-Autonomous era (905–939)
+Autonomous era (905–938)

 Since 905, Tĩnh Hải circuit had been ruled by local Vietnamese governors like an autonomous state.
 Tĩnh Hải circuit had to paid tributes for Later Liang dynasty to exchange political protection.
 In 923, the nearby Southern Han invaded Jinghai but was repelled by Vietnamese leader Dương Đình Nghệ.
 In 938, the Chinese state Southern Han once again sent a fleet to subdue the Vietnamese.
 General Ngô Quyền (r.
 939–944), Dương Đình Nghệ's son-in-law, defeated the Southern Han fleet at the Battle of Bạch Đằng (938).
 He then proclaimed himself King Ngô, established a monarchy government in Cổ Loa and effectively began the age of independence for Vietnam.